3D Science Visualization

 Course Overview

 This WDT Module aims to train students in modern methods of 3D science visualization.
-The module will include lectures and hands-on experience in molecular modeling, 3D molecule printing, protein and DNA structure prediction using machine learning AlphaFold algorithms, BioRender Science Illustration app, and the use of AI-based art as a research tool.
+The module will include lectures and hands-on experience in molecular modeling, 3D molecule printing, protein and DNA structure prediction using the AI-based machine learning algorithm AlphaFold, Tour of Human Cell, membrabe trasporters, and the BioRender Science Illustration app.
 The module will provide sufficient background for students to understand and appreciate how scientists could benefit from the available state-of-the-art 3D visualization software and tools to enhance their scientific data and disseminate it with impact.
 The module will be completed over 2.5 days, and participants who complete it will receive an RI-INBRE Certificate of Completion.

 Learning Outcomes